 Intro: Before diving into the body of the case study, we briefly introduced the company, TPD, and highlighted three major metrics for a promising start.

 The problem: We quickly engaged readers with our conversational tone.
-We also invited them to walk in TPD’s shoes through empathetic language and relatable context (such as the line: “anyone who’s ever been hired, or has hired others, knows that there are multiple forms and contracts to fill out”).
+We also invited them to walk in TPD’s shoes through empathetic language and relatable context.

 Challenges, solutions, and results: We took readers on a storytelling journey to help our case study flow.
 We gave them enough information to understand the “why”, but never bogged them down with unnecessary details.
 We were also sure to include supporting quotes and specific, measurable results in these critical sections.

 Pull quote: We reserved the very best quote as the only pull quote, ensuring it would receive the attention it deserves.

 Format: Finally, every time we mentioned a new company, we gave it a hyperlink to help readers save time.

 Facts and figures: Trello opens the case study with great at-a-glance information, sharing insights into UNICEF as an organization and their relationship with Trello products.